wombat24455/profile-readme/README.md

 [Brobot](https://github.com/wombat24455/Brobot "Brobot's repo") - My latest side project, it is only self-hosted at the moment however you can still invite it by going [here](https://discord.com/api/oauth2/authorize?client_id=885593101375262762&permissions=0&scope=bot).

-[Anarchy Bot](https://github.com/Jelly-exe/AnarchyBot "Anarchy Bot's repo") - A bot me and a couple of friends are working on for a Minecraft Anarchy server which we run.
-This bot cannot be added to other servers, however the source code is publicly accessable.
+[Anarchy Bot](https://github.com/Jelly-exe/AnarchyBot "Anarchy Bot's repo (no longer being worked on)") - A bot me and a couple of friends were working on for a Minecraft Anarchy server which we ran.
+This bot cannot be added to other servers, however the source code is publicly accessible.

 ---